Skip to content

 ui.change.<element_id>Slider or select value changed (payload includes value)

-ui.page.<page_id>Page navigation
+ui.page.<page_id>Page navigation (no payload)

 device.connected.<device_id>Device connected